Peer Pressure and Friends

-One of the biggest reasons that teens begin to drink at a young age is because of the verbal abuse they take when they refuse.
-Being pressured at a party, at a friend's home, or even sneaking alcohol out of their own home, is what many teens face weekly.
-Those that hold out, and refuse, are berated by their friends.
-Eventually, they succumb under the pressure.
+One of the biggest reasons teens begin to drink at a young age is the verbal abuse they take when they refuse.
+Being pressured at a party, at a friend’s home, or even sneaking alcohol out of their own home, is what many teens face weekly.
+Their friends berate those that hold out and refuse.
+Eventually, they succumb to the pressure.

-Following behind the verbal abuse is physical beatings.
-When friends react violently towards each other because they do not participate in the same activities, there is already a problem of addictive behavior.
+Following verbal abuse is physical beatings.
+When friends react violently towards each other because they do not participate in the same activities, there is already a problem with addictive behavior.

 Rising Teen Pregnancies

-A problem, that can be attributed to peer pressure, is the rising rate of teen pregnancies.
+A problem that can be attributed to peer pressure is the rising rate of teen pregnancies.
 Not only are young people pressured to drink alcohol, but are then entering into a larger world of drugs and unprotected sex.
-If they can be pressured into one thing, then the pressuring does not cease.
+If they can be pressured into one thing, the pressuring does not cease.

 Peer Pressure Signs

-There are two major types of peer pressure that teens undergo today.
-The first is through active peer pressure where the person is invited to drink, invited to a party, asked to take part in the "cool" drinking games, or just to hang out.
+There are two significant types of peer pressure that teens undergo today.
+The first is through active peer pressure, where the person is invited to drink, invited to a party, asked to participate in the “cool” drinking games, or just to hang out.
 Another form is passive pressure.
 This is the direct link between wanting to fit in and being alone.
-Knowing the signs that the teenager shows will help to determine the risk of peer pressure alcoholism and prevent it.
-Some signs are a hesitancy to go to school, reclusive behavior, and sudden change in friends, wanting to have more money or staying out later than they should.
-Treatment programs for alcohol addiction in Canada can be of good help to make you cope better with peer pressure and life in general.
+Knowing the signs that teenage show will help to determine the risk of peer pressure alcoholism and prevent it.
+Some signs are hesitancy to go to school, reclusive behavior, sudden change in friends, wanting to have more money, or staying out later than they should.
+Treatment programs for alcohol addiction in Canada can help you cope better with peer pressure and life in general.